brootaylor/brootaylor-v2/src/_content/pages/homepage.md

 layout: "layouts/homepage.njk"
 title: Hi, <a href="/about">I'm Bruce</a>.
 # Populates the `meta description` for a page
-summary: "I'm an independent Frontend Web Developer & UI Engineer situated in West Sussex, England.
+summary: "I'm an independent Frontend Web Developer & UI Engineer based in West Sussex, England.
 I've been assisting small businesses, companies, and organisations bring excellent website projects to life for more than 17 years."

 # Populates the opening / `lead` text on a page
 lead:
-  - I'm an independent Frontend Web Developer & UI Engineer situated in West Sussex, England.
+  - I'm an independent Frontend Web Developer & UI Engineer based in West Sussex, England.
 I've been assisting small businesses, companies, and organisations bring excellent website projects to life for more than 17 years.

 # Page-specific metadata content added to the `<head>`
 # head: "